Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Abstract

 \section{Abstract}

-Joint source and channel coding (JSCC) has achieved great success due to the introduction of deep learning.
-Compared with traditional separate source channel coding (SSCC) schemes, the advantages of DL based JSCC (DJSCC) include high spectrum efficiency, high reconstruction quality, and the relief of “cliff effect”.
-However, it is difficult to couple encryption-decryption mechanisms with DJSCC in contrast with traditional SSCC schemes, which hinders the practical usage of the emerging technology.
-To this end, our paper proposes a novel method called DL based joint encryption and source-channel coding (DJESCC) for images that can successfully protect the visual information of the plain image without significantly sacrificing image reconstruction performance.
-The idea of the design is using a neural network to conduct image encryption, which converts the plain image to a visually protected one with the consideration of its interaction with DJSCC.
-During the training stage, the proposed DJESCC method learns: 1) deep neural networks for image encryption and image decryption, and 2) an effective DJSCC network for image transmission in encrypted domain.
-Compared with the perceptual image encryption methods with DJSCC transmission, the DJESCC method achieves much better reconstruction performance and is more robust to ciphertext-only attacks.
+Joint source-channel coding (JSCC) has achieved great success due to the introduction of deep learning (DL).
+Compared to traditional separate source-channel coding (SSCC) schemes, the advantages of DL-based JSCC (DJSCC) include high spectrum efficiency, high reconstruction quality, and relief of ``cliff effect''.
+However, it is difficult to couple existing secure communication mechanisms (e.g., encryption-decryption mechanism) with DJSCC in contrast with traditional SSCC schemes, which hinders the practical usage of this emerging technology.
+To this end, our paper proposes a novel method called DL-based joint protection and source-channel coding (DJPSCC) for images that can successfully protect the visual content of the plain image without significantly sacrificing image reconstruction performance.
+The idea of the design is to use a neural network to conduct visual protection, which converts the plain image to a visually protected one with the consideration of its interaction with DJSCC.
+During the training stage, the proposed DJPSCC method learns: 1) deep neural networks for image protection and image deprotection, and 2) an effective DJSCC network for image transmission in the protected domain.
+Compared to existing source protection methods applied with DJSCC transmission, the DJPSCC method achieves much better reconstruction performance.